 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Missouri Form MO-1120S-INS

-We have a total of eight past-year versions of Form MO-1120S-INS in the TaxFormFinder archives, including for the previous tax year.
+We have a total of nine past-year versions of Form MO-1120S-INS in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 MO-1120S - Form MO-1120S General Information

 Form MO-1120S Instructions - S Corporation Tax Return

 While we do our best to keep our list of Missouri Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.